Skip to Content

 While here, get the best view of the city from the highest 360-degree observation deck on the globe at the Calgary Tower.
 Take in the views of downtown and the Rocky Mountains in the distance and step onto the glass floor if you’re brave.
 You can even eat here at the revolving restaurant Sky 360.

 If you want to see the top sights of the city efficiently I recommend this 2-hour city scooter tour.
-The best part is that it only costs $55 CAD per person which is significantly cheaper than other Calgary city tours.
+You’ll follow your guide on electric scooters as you see iconic Calgary sites, like The Bow, Calgary Pathway System, and Central Memorial Park.
+The best part is that it only costs $105 CAD per person which is significantly cheaper than other Calgary city tours.
 At each stop, you’ll learn some history from your guide.

-If you’re into street art and beer you could instead opt for this 3-hour craft beer and street art tour.
-You will hit the streets and learn the stories behind the artist and art you are seeing while making stops for some local beer samples!
-What a great way to do two things at once!
+For those into street art and beer, you could instead opt for this 3-hour craft beer and street art tour.
+You will hit the streets and learn the stories behind the artists and art you are seeing while making stops for some local beer samples!
+Calgary has an epic craft beer scene, so this is such a fun way to experience the city with a local.
+You can book this tour for $136 CAD and it includes all of your beer tasting, transportation, and your guide.

-If you find yourself in Calgary in winter, I love skating at the Olympic Plaza skating rink right downtown.
+But, if you are visiting Calgary in winter, I love skating at the Olympic Plaza skating rink right downtown.
 It was built for the 1988 Winter Olympics hosted in Calgary and this is where the medal presentations took place.
 Now, there’s an excellent rink here that is the only refrigerated outdoor rink in the city, so the ice is always ready to skate on – even on a warmer day.
-Bring your own skates or rent a pair for $12 CAD.
+Bring your own skates or rent a pair for $15 CAD.

 2. The Yamnuska Wolfdog Sanctuary

-A hidden gem that makes a great stop on your drive from Calgary to Banff is the Yamnuska Wolfdog Sanctuary, a not-for-profit taking care of rescued wolfdogs located one hour northwest of Calgary near the town of Cochrane.
+A hidden gem that makes a great stop on your drive from Calgary to Banff is the Yamnuska Wolfdog Sanctuary!
+This is a nonprofit that takes care of rescued wolfdogs and is located one-hour northwest of Calgary near the town of Cochrane.
 It’s the perfect place to go if you want to learn all about wolves and see them for yourself in their environment.

 The sanctuary does have some rules that are important to know before you go.
 No children under six are allowed in the sanctuary.
 The paths can not accommodate strollers and no fur or faux fur clothing is allowed.
 No dogs are allowed on site, not even kept in your car in the parking lot.
 Be sure to check the visitor rules on their website or call ahead before you go.